ioBroker/ioBroker.knx/README.md

 *** The adapter is only compatible with Node 4.x and higher!! ***

-This adapter allows importing of knxproj Files from ETS.
+en: This adapter allows importing of knxproj Files from ETS.
 It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.